 The Board of Trustees shall serve as the Auditing Committee to review the financial audit.
-They shall also submit an Annual Audit Report to the Executive Vice-President, Chairman of the Council, and President.
+They shall also submit an Annual Audit Report to the Executive Vice-President and the Council.

 The Board of Trustees is composed of six members elected by the Council, one each year, to serve for a period of six years, with the oldest member in point of service serving as Chairman.